 Despite the increased equality in the buyer-supplier relationship, there will still be the need for many organisation’s to create more robust risk management procedures through continued assessment, evaluation, audit and improvement plans.

 In the short to medium term suppliers should expect to have to satisfy information requests from more of their customers.
 However, in the medium to longer term with increases in standardisation of sustainability reporting frameworks and increasingly homogenous risk databases and metrics, demonstrating resilience and good practices should become more streamlined.

 COVID-19 has been a global struggle.
 It has highlighted the need for stronger and more responsive relationships between suppliers and buyers.
-It has highlighted that, with external shocks of this scale, a collaborative approach is the only way to find a resolution.
+It has been highlighted that, with external shocks of this scale, a collaborative approach is the only way to find a resolution.
 There will be more external shocks in relation to resource depletion, economic downturns and climate change to name but a few.
-Hopefully we will be in a position to both avoid and address these with more sustainable supply chains as a result of the COVID-19 pandemic.
+Hopefully, we will be in a position to both avoid and address these with more sustainable supply chains as a result of the COVID-19 pandemic.

 Greenstone provides software and services that enable sustainable procurement and responsible supply chains.
 Greenstone’s SupplierPortal supply chain sustainability software solution provides your business with a single point of transparency across your supplier network, ensuring that compliance, performance, and risk can be managed seamlessly.